 What is Movember?

-If the cynic in you thinks Movember is just something hipsters do as an excuse to grow a moustache, you couldn’t be further from the truth.
-No matter what your opinion is of other people’s facial hair choices, you need to understand why people get involved Movember, and what you can do.
+If the cynic in you thinks that Movember is just something hipsters do as an excuse to grow a moustache, you couldn’t be further from the truth.
+No matter what your opinion is of other people’s facial hair choices, you need to understand why people get involved in Movember, and what you can do.

 Essentially, the month of November is devoted to men’s health and raising awareness around conditions that don’t get enough airtime.
 This includes the massive stigma around mental health, and encouraging men and boys to talk about their feelings, the sooner the better.
 The well-known support that Movember campaigns for is mostly prostate and testicular cancer, so when you see that upper lip line of fuzz, remember to check your testicles, or your man’s testicles, or tell your man friend to check his.

-The idea is that friends, family and colleagues put money in a pot while they watch you go from clean shaven to motastic through the month of November.
+The idea is that friends, family and colleagues put money in a pot whilst they watch you go from clean shaven to motastic through the month of November.
 So, if you already have a beard, half of the money is going to come from keen punters who have never seen you fresh faced before.